hugoslv/wolverino/README.md

 ## What we've used for our builds
-Between (a lot of) 3D printed parts, textiles, hardware and other tools, its best to give this checkist a look prior to start building your very own Wolverino.
+Between (a lot of) 3D printed parts, textiles, hardware and other tools, it’s best to give this checkist a look prior to start building your very own Wolverino.

 ### Tools